devxoul/resume/resume.txt

    A mini dictionary for OS X.

 2013- JLToast_
    Toast for iOS with very simple interface.
-Written in Swift_.
+Written in Swift.

 2011- as3id3lib_
    ActionScript 3.0 id3 library.